Kendall Jenner Stuns In Skimpy White Thong Bikini

 Jenner’s face isn’t seen in the picture, but the brand makes sure to tag her in the snap.

-In the caption of the photo, it is revealed that the picture was taken as a behind the scenes shot from the brand’s recent summer photo shoot, where the paraglider almost crashed right into the set of their session.
+In the caption of the photo, it is revealed that the picture was taken as a behind-the-scenes shot from the brand’s recent summer photo shoot, where the paraglider almost crashed right into the set of their session.

 The candid photo seems to prove that Kendall looks like a model even when she’s not ready for the camera to be on her.